-If a user attempts to make a copy of an image containing the embedded pattern on an MFP without the optional Copy Data Security Unit, including products of another make, the resulting image will not be grayed out but will be much less readable due to the increased image density of the pattern and original image together.
-In addition, if the user entered a text string to be embedded into the pattern when printing out the original document, this text will be made visible (e.g. "Copying of this document is prohibited") when the copy is printed out.
+If a user attempts to make a copy of an image containing the embedded pattern on an MFP without the optional Copy Data Security Unit, including products of another make, the resulting image will not be grayed out.
+However, it will be much more indecipherable due to the superimposition of the pattern on the original image.
+In addition, if the user entered a text string to be embedded into the pattern when printing out the original document, the text will be made visible when a copy of the document is made.
+This optional text field can be set to a number of different character strings to suit the operator's needs, such as "Copying of this document is prohibited", the date on which the document was created or the name of the user who created the document.